TheDataEngine/mongodb-arrow-connector/README.md

 ## Features

 - [X] Read from a collection to batches
+- [X] Write from batches to a collection
 - [ ] Infer collection schema
 - [ ] Projection predicate push-down
 - [ ] Data types